AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/getting-started.md

 You can use the `config` prefix in your connection URN to set service and extension endpoints if required.

-In order to overwrite the default service endpoint that the Universal Editor provides, set a service endpoint:
+If you would like not to use the Universal Editor Service, which is hosted by Adobe, but your own hosted version, you can set this in a meta tag.
+In order to overwrite the default service endpoint that the Universal Editor provides, set your own service endpoint:

 * Meta name - `urn:adobe:aue:config:service`
 * Meta content - `content="https://adobe.com"` (example)